Q. How can I be sure that I am buying authentic olive oil?

 Extra virgin olive oil is produced through natural crushing of olives without heat or chemicals to maintain the natural antioxidants, polyphenols and flavors.
 The oil must also meet both chemical and sensory (taste and smell) standards in order to be classified as extra virgin.
 Watch this video to learn more about types of olive oil or learn more about olive oil standards.

-Q. What is pure or classic olive oil?
+Q. What is an non extra virgin olive oil?

-Olive oil is sometimes labeled as pure or classic olive oil.
+Olive oil is sometimes labeled as pure, light tasting or classic olive oil.
 It is a blend of refined olive oil and extra virgin/virgin olive oil.
 It has many of the same health benefits of extra virgin olive oil but has a milder flavor.

 Q. Does light olive oil have less calories?